Rattler (character): Fictional character biography

-Hailing from Germany, Rattler was given a bionic tail which he uses to create shockwaves and vibrations.
-This proved very useful in his first confrontation with Captain America, during the Rattler's initiation into the Serpent Society.
-He and his fellow Serpents Cobra and Anaconda were ambushed by the hero, but Rattler was able to use his tail to stop Captain America's shield from doing any damage.
-With the other Serpent Society members, he was hired by A.I.M. to hunt down MODOK.
-He later battled Captain America again after being tricked by the Porcupine, along with Diamondback, Death Adder, and Cottonmouth.
-During the ensuing fight with Captain America, Rattler used his bionic tail to send vibrations coursing through the hero's body, disorienting him.
-However, he was eventually thrown into a pillar by his tail, knocking him out for the battle.
-Rattler, Cottonmouth, and Death Adder were sent to jail, but freed from jail by Sidewinder.
-Alongside Cottonmouth, Rattler confronted Kingpin's men over the murder of Death Adder.
+Rattler is originally from Germany and wields a bionic tail which he uses to create shockwaves and vibrations.
+During his initiation into the Serpent Society, Rattler is ambushed by Captain America, but uses his tail to protect himself and stop Captain America's shield from doing any damage.
+He later battles Captain America again after being tricked by the Porcupine, along with Diamondback, Death Adder, and Cottonmouth.
+During the ensuing fight with Captain America, Rattler uses his tail to send vibrations coursing through the hero's body, disorienting him.
+However, he is eventually thrown into a pillar by his tail, knocking him out.
+Alongside Cottonmouth, Rattler confronts Kingpin's men after Death Adder is murdered by the Scourge of the Underworld.

-The Rattler joined Viper during her invasion of the Serpent Society, and battled the Falcon.
-He subsequently followed Cobra's instructions when he became leader.
-He participated in the Serpent Society mission to recover mystic objects for Ghaur and Llyra.
-During the battle with the X-Men after Longshot had found the missing artifact they were searching for, Rattler created an avalanche by rattling his tail, though this took both Longshot and Rattler out in the process.
-Rattler voted against Diamondback during the Serpent Society's trial of her; alongside the Serpent Society, he then battled Captain America, Paladin, and Diamondback.
-The Rattler also participated in the battle against Force Works, where he initiated use of his "Rattling Gun", a gun that could supposedly create enough seismic waves to rattle someone's ribcage apart.
-He was eventually defeated by Hank Pym.
+Rattler participates in the Serpent Society's mission to recover mystic objects for Ghaur and Llyra.
+After learning that X-Men member Longshot had found the missing artifact on his own, Rattler creates an avalanche by rattling his tail, taking himself and Longshot out.

-He has been seen as member of the Serpent Society under Cobra's leadership.
+Rattler remains a member of the Serpent Society under Cobra's leadership.
 After the group had captured and chained Captain America and Diamondback (really a Life Model Decoy) in this underground New York headquarters the pair escaped.
 S.H.I.E.L.D. subsequently took Rattler and the rest of the Society into custody.

 Rattler joined the group of criminals aiding the Thunderbolts during "Civil War", alongside fellow Serpent Society members Cobra and Bushmaster.

-He appeared in Brand New Day as one of the villains in the bar.

-Rattler was later apparently killed by Scourge.

 In All-New, All-Different Marvel, Rattler appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.